 The web client is functionally similar to the desktop client end-user view and useful for requestors, reviewers, and approvers.
 Many administration functions are available as well.
-The web client is sometimes called the Windows client.
 The web client uses a responsive user interface design to adapt to the user's device, from desktops to tablets or mobile phones.